MarkDickinson/shell_scripts/security-audit/README.txt

     easy to add others (search in collection script on the string find_perms_under_system_dir and copy/paste and existing line to add a new directory if needed).
+  * filesystem checks (additional for my use) - checks all files under explicitly defined filesystem paths have 'read-only' permissions (for static or seldom changing web served pages).
+Filesystem paths are provided by a file selected with the optional collector option --webpathlist=/some/file and if not provided (default) data for those checks will not be collected and the report not produced... most users will never use this but I need it
   * cron checks - check all crontab files belong to users that exist on the server and that the settings in cron.allow or cron.deny permit the user to use cron... also attempt to identify the file permissions of each